Manhattan (1979 film): Critical response

-Alexander Walker of the London Evening Standard wrote: "So precisely nuanced is the speech, so subtle the behaviour of a group of friends, lovers, mistresses and cuckolds who keep splitting up and pairing off like unstable molecules".
-In 2007 J. Hoberman wrote in The Village Voice: "The New York City that Woody so tediously defended in Annie Hall was in crisis.
+In 2007, J. Hoberman wrote in The Village Voice: "The New York City that Woody so tediously defended in Annie Hall was in crisis.
 And so he imagined an improved version.
 More than that, he cast this shining city in the form of those movies that he might have seen as a child in Coney Island—freeing the visions that he sensed to be locked up in the silver screen."

-In October 2013, readers of The Guardian newspaper voted it the best film directed by Woody Allen.
+In October 2013, readers of The Guardian voted it the best film directed by Woody Allen.

 Accolades

-New York Film Critics Circle named Allen best director for Manhattan.
-The National Society of Film Critics also named Allen best director along with Robert Benton, who directed Kramer vs. Kramer.
-The film was nominated for Academy Awards for Best Supporting Actress (Mariel Hemingway) and Best Original Screenplay (Allen and Marshall Brickman).
-It also won the BAFTA Award for Best Film and the César Award for Best Foreign Film.